Ian0526/NetworkingReworked/README.md

 # NetworkingReworked
 **(Now redone from previous version this week, solo-client supported)**

 **NetworkingReworked** is a client-side mod for REPO that makes multiplayer feel like singleplayer.
-No more input lag, rubberbanding, or weird delay when picking up or throwing objects.
+No more input lag, rubberbanding, or weird delay when picking up objects.

 This mod doesn't change the host or the server.
 It just makes your game respond the way it *should*.